aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/add-svg-object/_index.md

 ## Conclusion

 In this tutorial, we have learned how to add an SVG object to a PDF file using the Aspose.PDF for .NET library.
 We covered the step-by-step process of creating a document, setting up the environment, adding an SVG image to a table cell, and saving the PDF file.
 Now you can incorporate SVG objects into your PDF documents programmatically.

+### FAQ's for add SVG object in PDF file

+#### Q: Can I add multiple SVG objects to the PDF document?

+A: Yes, you can add multiple SVG objects to the PDF document.
+Simply create and configure additional `Aspose.Pdf.Image` instances for each SVG image you want to add and then add them to the desired table cells or paragraphs in the PDF document.

+#### Q: How can I adjust the size and position of the SVG image in the table cell?

+A: To adjust the size and position of the SVG image in the table cell, you can modify the `FixWidth` and `FixHeight` properties of the `Aspose.Pdf.Image` instance.
+You can also use other properties like `HorizontalAlignment` and `VerticalAlignment` of the table cell to control the positioning.

+#### Q: Is it possible to add text alongside the SVG image in the same table cell?

+A: Yes, it is possible to add text alongside the SVG image in the same table cell.
+You can use the `cell.Paragraphs.Add(new TextFragment("Your Text Here"));` method to add text to the cell along with the SVG image.

+#### Q: Can I add hyperlinks to the SVG image?

+A: Yes, you can add hyperlinks to the SVG image by using the `Hyperlink` property of the `Aspose.Pdf.Image` instance.
+Set the hyperlink URL or action to make the image clickable.

+#### Q: Is Aspose.PDF for .NET compatible with .NET Core 3.1 or later versions?

+A: Yes, Aspose.PDF for .NET is compatible with .NET Core 3.1 and later versions.
+You can use it in both .NET Framework and .NET Core applications.